SarvagyaSaxena101/ANN-and-CNN_transport/README.md

-# ANN_transport
+# ANN-and-CNN_transport
-An ANN network for classification of transport vehicles.
+An ANN  and CNNN based network for classification of transport vehicles.
     This is a dataset of 50,000 32x32 color training images and 10,000 test images, labeled over 10 categories.
 See more info at the [CIFAR homepage](https://www.cs.toronto.edu/~kriz/cifar.html).